nojusr/firn/README.md

 The chillest IRC library.

 # NOTICE
-This library is still in heavy development, things are very likely to change in the future.
+This library is still in moderate development, things are very likely to change in the future.

 ## What is firn?
 Firn is modern IRC v3 library written in pure dart.
 Used in Igloo IRC for android.